diemol/frontend_testing/README.md

 This repository contains different examples that are used during a basic Frontend Testing workshop.

-The code was written in general in a simple way, without any frameworks or external tools that could hide the basic steps to develop tests with Selenium WebDriver.

-The main idea of the code is to show how tests can be written from scratch, but it is clear that different frameworks could be used to simplify the code and provide helper functions.
-Nevertheless, the intention is to keep it basic and simple.

-The examples are provided in Java with TestNG and JavaScript with Mocha + Chai.
+The examples are provided in Java with TestNG+Fluentlenium and JavaScript with WebDriverIO+Mocha+Chai.

 ## The code is structured as follows:
 * [first-test](https://github.com/diemol/frontend_testing/tree/master/first-test)